SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Strings.rst

 -----------------------------

 - concatenation via + and +=
-- char / string + string / char
+- UnicodeScalar / String + String / UnicodeScalar
 - string initializer syntax
 - string interpolation (describe how it is expanded)
 - expressions inside interpolation